Dr John Morgan O'Connell MA (Oxon), MA (UCLA), PhD (UCLA), AGSM

 - Music in Conflict (London), among others

 I offer a range of lectures and seminars.
 At an undergraduate level, I teach the following lectures: ‘Music in Human Life’ (Year 1), ‘Music in Cross-Cultural Perspective’ (Year 2) and ‘Project in Ethnomusicology’ (Year 3).
 At a postgraduate level, I teach the following seminars: ‘The Anthropology of Music’, ‘Methods in Ethnomusicology’, ‘The World of Music’, ‘Doing Ethnomusicology’, ‘The Language of Music’ and ‘Music and Discourse’.
-I also offer specialist seminars that concern music in the Muslim world and music in the Celtic world.
+I also offer specialist seminars that concern music in the Middle East and music in the Celtic world.
 My doctoral students are currently completing research on musical topics in the Celtic world, the Balkans, and Turkey.